numpy/numpy-tutorials/content/tutorial-deep-reinforcement-learning-with-pong-from-pixels.md

 - Deep RL lectures taught by practitioners at [DeepMind](https://www.youtube.com/c/DeepMind/videos) and [UC Berkeley](https://www.youtube.com/channel/UC4e_-TvgALrwE1dUPvF_UTQ/videos).
 - RL [lectures](https://www.davidsilver.uk/teaching/) taught by [David Silver](https://www.davidsilver.uk) (DeepMind, UCL).

-Finally, you can go beyond NumPy with specialized frameworks and APIs — such as [TensorFlow](https://www.tensorflow.org/guide/tf_numpy?hl=el), [PyTorch](https://pytorch.org/docs/stable/generated/torch.from_numpy.html), Swift for TensorFlow (with [Python interoperability](https://www.tensorflow.org/swift/tutorials/python_interoperability)), and [JAX](https://github.com/google/jax) — that support NumPy, have built-in [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation), and are designed for high-performance numerical computing and machine learning.
+Building a neural network from scratch with NumPy is a great way to learn more about NumPy and about deep learning.
+However, for real-world applications you should use specialized frameworks — such as [PyTorch](https://pytorch.org/), [JAX](https://github.com/google/jax), [TensorFlow](https://www.tensorflow.org/guide/tf_numpy) or [MXNet](https://mxnet.apache.org) — that provide NumPy-like APIs, have built-in [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) and GPU support, and are designed for high-performance numerical computing and machine learning.

 ## Appendix

 ### Notes on RL and deep RL

 - In [supervised](https://en.wikipedia.org/wiki/Supervised_learning) deep learning for tasks, such as image recognition, language translation, or text classification, you're more likely to use a lot of labeled data.
 However, in RL, agents typically don't receive direct explicit feedback indicating correct or wrong actions — they rely on other signals, such as rewards.

 - _Deep RL_ combines RL with [deep learning](http://www.cs.toronto.edu/~hinton/absps/NatureDeepReview.pdf).
 The field had its first major success in more complex environments, such as video games, in 2013 — a year after the [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) breakthrough in computer vision.
 Volodymyr Mnih and colleagues at DeepMind published a research paper called [Playing Atari with deep reinforcement learning](https://arxiv.org/abs/1312.5602) (and [updated](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf) in 2015) that showed that they were able to train an agent that could play several classic games from the Arcade Learning Environment at a human-level.
 Their RL algorithm — called a deep Q-network (DQN) — used [convolutional layers](https://en.wikipedia.org/wiki/Convolutional_neural_network) in a neural network that approximated [Q learning](https://en.wikipedia.org/wiki/Q-learning) and used [experience replay](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf).